tillitis/tkey-ssh-agent/README.md

 ## Real hardware or QEMU platform

-The signerapp can be run both on the hardware Tillitis Key1, and on a QEMU machine that emulates the platform.
+The signerapp can be run both on the hardware Tillitis Key 1, and on a QEMU machine that emulates the platform.
 In both cases, the host program (`runapp` or `mkdf-ssh-agent` running on your computer) will talk to the app over a serial port, virtual or real.
 Please continue below in the hardware or QEMU section.

-### Running on hardware device -- Tillitis Key1
+### Running on hardware device -- Tillitis Key 1

-Plug Key1 into your computer.
+Plug the USB device into your computer.
 If the LED at in one of the outer corners of the device is flashing white, then it has been programmed with the standard FPGA bitstream (including the firmware).
 If it is not then please refer to [quickstart.md](https://github.com/mullvad/mta1_mkdf/blob/main/doc/quickstart.md) (in the tillitis-key1 repository) for instructions on initial programming of the device.

 Running `lsusb` should list the device as `1207:8887 Tillitis MTA1-USB-V1`.
-On Linux, the Key1's serial port path is typically `/dev/ttyACM0` (but it may end with another digit, if you have other devices plugged in).
+On Linux, Tillitis Key 1's serial port path is typically `/dev/ttyACM0` (but it may end with another digit, if you have other devices plugged in).
 This is also the default path that the host programs use to talk to it.
 You can list the possible paths using `mkdf-ssh-agent --list-ports`.

 You also need to be sure that you can access the serial port as your regular